Manual Machining

 T-slot cutters

-A T-shaped milling cutter that machines a portion of a T-shaped slot into a workpiece.
+A mill cutting tool that machines a portion of a T-shaped slot into a workpiece.
 T-slot cutters often resemble a toothed disk mounted on a narrow arm.

 T-slotting

-A milling operation that uses a T-shaped milling cutter to cut a channel shaped like an inverted T into a workpiece.
+A milling operation that uses a T-shaped cutting tool to cut a channel shaped like an inverted T into a workpiece.
 T-slotting is often used to machine worktables.

 vertical column and knee milling machine